neoapps-dev/buildit/README.md

 - An error message with the failed command.
 - The specific error status for the command execution.

+## Known Issues

+- PowerShell 5 and 7 throws a permission error on PowerShell scripts. #1

 ## License

 This project is licensed under the [GNU General Public License v3.0](LICENSE) License.